Current pachinko-pybind version: 0.4.2

 Command rate limit

 The server enforces a token-bucket rate limit per player: 10 commands per second sustained, with a burst allowance of up to 20 commands.
 Commands beyond the burst cap are silently dropped — they do not error, the game just ignores them.
-A human player issues 1–3 commands per second at most, so this limit is generous for normal play.
-For bots, the practical implication is: returning a large list from on_tick is fine occasionally (the burst absorbs it), but flooding hundreds of actions every tick will result in most of them being discarded.
-Prioritise the most important commands and keep your lists concise.
+Returning a large list from on_tick is fine occasionally (the burst absorbs it), but flooding hundreds of actions every tick will result in most being discarded.
+Prioritise and keep lists concise.

 Logging and debugging